ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 This section provides examples to illustrate examples of CATS metrics distribution.
 These examples are not deployment recommendations.

-The following example mainly describes a per-instance computing-related metric distribution for illustration pruposes.
+The following example mainly describes a per-instance computing-related metric distribution for illustration purposes.
 Such information may be aggregated into a single advertisement.
-That is, n the case of distributing aggregated per-site computing-related metrics, the per-instance CSCI-ID information will not be included in the advertisement.
+That is, in the case of distributing aggregated per-site computing-related metrics, the per-instance CSCI-ID information will not be included in the advertisement.
 Instead, a per-site CSCI-ID may be used in case multiple sites are connected to the Egress CATS-Forwarder to explicitly indicate the site from where the aggregated metrics come.

 ## Distributed Model {#sec-met-dist1}